onedata/onedata-documentation/docs/user-guide/oneclient.md

 instructions below your particular platform.

 ## Installation

-### Linux
-Oneclient is supported on several major Linux platforms including Ubuntu (Xenial, Bionic) and CentoOS 7 as well as Conda.
-To install Oneclient using packages simply use the following command:
+Oneclient is supported on several major Linux platforms including Ubuntu (Xenial, Bionic) and CentOS 7.
+It can be installed using packages or the Conda package manager.

+### Packages
+To install Oneclient using packages, simply use the following command:

 ```bash
 $ curl -sS http://get.onedata.org/oneclient-2002.sh | bash